modernmt/modernmt/README.md

 Read [INSTALL.md](INSTALL.md)

+The distribution includes a small dataset (folder ./examples) to test translations from English to Italian in different domains.

 ### Create an engine

-We included a very small dataset (in folder ./examples) to test translations from English to Italian in different domains.
-You create an engine with the command:

 ```bash
 > ./mmt create en it examples/data/train